-Infrared detection, radar and laser technologies were part of Ken Danter’s nine-year Navy career as an aviation electronics technician.
+Infrared detection, radar, laser technologies were part of Ken Danter’s nine-year Navy career as an aviation electronics technician.
 As he transitioned to civilian life, he began to seek opportunities that would complement his experience in the Navy.
-He worked as an optical alignment technician before considering professional education, stacking credentials to build his experience and resume.
+He worked as an optical alignment technician before considering continuing education.

 “I am used to getting certificates in the Navy,” Ken said.
 “I came across CCPE and realized that the college offered VA benefits for industry-recognized certifications.
 I took that [opportunity].”